nemo404/Tennis-club-management/README.md

 English :

+This is a JavaFX  application using MySQL database.
+You can create, read, update and delete (CRUD).

 This program is a management software for members of a tennis club using a database.
 It was done with JavaFX and MySQL.
 You find the classic "add", "edit", and "delete" functions that are all in one class.
 In addition, warning windows to prevent mishandling of the user have been integrated.